 - Patients must have signed an approved informed consent and Health Insurance

-Portability and Accountability Act (HIPAA); in signing the consent, patients must
+Portability and Accountability Act (HIPAA)

 - Patient and physician agree that they plan to conduct treatment according to Regimen

 - Patient can read and understand sufficient English to be able to respond to questions

 posed by the study instruments

 - Patients who have received previous treatment for this malignancy other than surgery